 Hepatopulmonary Syndrome (HPS), which affects individuals with an existing liver disease, is an uncommon condition in which the lung’s blood vessels expand, making it difficult for the lungs to absorb enough oxygen.
 The only cure is to have a liver transplant.

-“When I was diagnosed in May 2013, doctors told me I wasn’t going to live past Christmas,” says Brian Vitale, a recent liver transplant recipient.
+“When I was diagnosed in May 2013, doctors told me I wasn’t going to live past Christmas,” says Brian, a recent liver transplant recipient.
 “By the time I received my new liver, I was in pretty bad shape.
 My lungs were severely damaged, and I couldn’t move.”

-“It was going to be a slow recovery, and everyone knew it,” says Vitale.
-Utilizing an integrated treatment approach of critical care medicine, pulmonology, nursing, respiratory therapy, physical therapy, occupational therapy, clinical pharmacology, nutritionist and case managers, Grace Hospital’s interdisciplinary team of physicians and specialists helped Vitale regain his health and quality of life.
+“It was going to be a slow recovery, and everyone knew it,” says Brian.
+Utilizing an integrated treatment approach of critical care medicine, pulmonology, nursing, respiratory therapy, physical therapy, occupational therapy, clinical pharmacology, nutritionist and case managers, Grace Hospital’s interdisciplinary team of physicians and specialists helped Brian regain his health and quality of life.

 My sister and her husband will be the ones to deliver our small token of appreciation to you and your colleagues, and although I won’t be joining them, I want you know how very grateful I am, how very grateful my entire family is, for your many kindnesses in my mother’s final days.